Home > Health Library > Laser Resurfacing

 what type of skin is being treated.
 Thin skin around the eyes, for instance,

-requires very few passes with the laser.
+needs very few passes with the laser.
 Thicker skin or skin with more severe

 The pulses from the